qbancoffee/imac_g3_ivad_board_init/README.md

 Here are the goals

-- Capture IVAD board initialization sequence from the Imac logic board to the IVAD board.
+- Capture IVAD board initialization sequence from the Imac logic board to the IVAD board and implement with mcu & rpi.
 - Document how to control brightness, contrast, screen goemetry ect via the i2c lines.
 - Document as much of the pinouts as possible on the the chassis connectors .
 - Design circuit boards that will plug into the connectors and allow one to use the on/off button,